 In the course of human history, six of the fine arts have emerged as major arts: art, drama, dance, music, architecture, and literature.
 The College of Fine Arts offers instruction in the first four of these.
 Offerings in art, drama, and music are well developed.
 Offerings in dance are in the beginning stages of development.
-Offerings in architecture are proposed for the near future.
-The sixth of the fine arts majors, literature, is offered in various departments of the College of Letters and Science.
+Offerings in pre-architecture are currently available covering the first two years, preparing the student to transfer to the School of Architecture of his choice.
+The sixth of the fine arts, literature, is offered in various departments of the College of Letters and Science.
 As a policy guideline, this classification of major arts in history serves to define the principal artistic fields in the College of Fine Arts.